beetcb/ghdl/README.md

     Package format `deb` `rpm` `apk` will be downloaded directly
     ```
 - Setups for executable: `ghdl` moves executable to specified location and add execute permissions to the file.
 - Auto filtering: multiple assets in one release will be filtered by OS or ARCH.
+This feature can be disabled using `-F` flag.
 - Interactive TUI: when auto filtering is failed or returned multiple options, you can select assets in a interactive way, with vim key bindings support.
 - Release tags: `ghdl` downloads latest release by default, other or old tagged releases can be downloaded by specifying release tag: `username/repo#tagname`
 - Inspect download status with real-time progress bar.